5 Ways to Develop Math-Motivated Students

 Moreover, each student needs a variety of problem-solving skills.
 In math--as in life--there may be more than one "right" answer.

 However, when students see how math works in real-life situations, they'll be more willing to stick with a problem (see 6 Everyday Examples of Math in the Real World).

-A thoughtful environment
+2. A thoughtful environment

 Writing in a math journal is one way that students can visualize their math thinking and learn which strategies are most helpful.

 Talking over strategies with teachers or peers can also encourage kids to slow down and think about the problem-solving process.

-Intrinsic and extrinsic motivators
+3. Intrinsic and extrinsic motivators

 For example, Imagine Math lessons reward students with a given number of points upon completion.
 Students then redeem these points in a variety of ways, from customizing their avatar to gaining extra free time during class.

-A "mistakes are okay" climate
+4. A "mistakes are okay" class culture